yig/GMU-CS425/README.md

 }
 ```

 This is just pseudocode.
 In practice, the engine probably needs to pass a reference (or pointer) to itself to all the managers so that they can access each other.
 (You can do this in the constructor of Engine or in the Startup methods.
-Another possibility is to make an Engine global variable.)
+Another possibility is to make an engine global variable.
+In C++17, you can declare it right in the engine header as an [inline variable](https://stackoverflow.com/a/47502744).
+For example, if your class were named `Foo`, you could declare `inline Foo gFoo`, where the `g` prefix is [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation).)
 Eventually, we will have even more managers.
 For this next checkpoint, you don't need to create an input manager.

 You can manage the timestep using C++'s `std::this_thread::sleep_for()` and passing it a C++ `std::chrono::duration<>`.
 You can get a double-valued timer by calling `glfwGetTime()` (which you can subtract and create a `std::chrono::duration<double>` from).
 See below for how to include `GLFW`.
 You don't need GLFW for this.
 You can instead use the C++ standard library directly by subtracting two `std::chrono::time_point`s, which you can get via `std::chrono::steady_clock::now()`.
 For example, `const auto t1 = std::chrono::steady_clock::now()` stores the current time in a variable `t1`.
 You can create a 0.1 second duration via `const auto one_tenth_of_a_second = std::chrono::duration<real>( 1./10. )`.
 You will need to `#include <thread>` and `#include <chrono>` to access the C++ standard library's functionality.